Watershed Forestry Partnership

 For more information or to inquire about enrolling in CREP, please contact ben.gabos [at] vermont.gov or phillip.wilson [at] vermont.gov.

-We are just getting up and running (as of mid-2020!), so please check back soon for more information and programming.
 If you would like to be on our mailing list to receive information about upcoming events or webinars, or to simply be part of the conversation, you can go to the UVM public list archives and search for “Watershed Forestry”, or send an email command (“subscribe watershedforestry FirstName LastName”) to listserv [at] list.uvm.edu from the email address where you want to receive the emails.
 Alternatively, you may contact Alison Adams, Watershed Forestry Coordinator, at alison.adams [at] uvm.edu.
+We also help maintain a Google Group for practitioners working in the Missisquoi basin to connect around riparian buffer planting work; if you're interested, please contact Alison at the above email address to ask to join!